 While loan forgiveness programs can be a huge financial help, they’re not for everyone.
 Some require years of service in a low-paying field or challenging workplace, which might not line up with your career goals.

 What’s more, programs come and go, sometimes running out of funding from one year to the next.
-And some federal options, such as PSLF — and, recently, borrower defense to repayment — have uncertain futures due to political controversy.
+And some federal options have uncertain futures due to political controversy.

-While you can get student loan forgiveness in North Carolina, you can’t necessarily see it as a guarantee.
-So keep exploring all your options for student loan repayment, whether that involves putting your loans on an income-driven plan or refinancing your student loans and qualifying for lower rates.
+While you can get student loan forgiveness in North Carolina, it isn’t always a guarantee.
+So keep exploring all your options for student loan repayment, whether that involves putting your loans into an income-driven plan or refinancing your student loans and qualifying for lower rates.
+If need be, you can also explore forbearance or deferment of your student loans.

 Find a student loan repayment strategy that works for you as you keep chipping away at your debt.
-Whether you earn loan forgiveness or throw extra payments at your loans, you might even be able to get out of debt ahead of schedule.
+Here is Student Loan Hero’s full guide to lowering your student loan payments.

 |Lender||Variable APR||Eligible Degrees|